The story so far…

 With co-director Doug Case, I wrote about a hundred sketches and almost as many songs for the group.
 Many of the sketches were published in two Macmillan books, English Sketches 1 and 2.
 Those of you with longer memories may recall that most of the sketches first appeared in books entitled Off-Stage! and Further Off-Stage!

 I now mainly write course material.
-My most recent publications are
+The main ones are the following:

 > Just Right Advanced with Jeremy Harmer, Carol Lethaby and Ana Acevedo, for Cengage

 In 2008, OUP also published Drama and Improvisation, a compilation of about 50 of my drama activities.